 That was the last time the Cowboys won a Super Bowl -- or even reached one.

 When NBC started broadcasting Premier League soccer games in 2013, they got Saturday Night Live performer Jason Sudeikis to play Ted Lasso, an American football coach placed in charge of London team Tottenham Hotspur (a typically stupid Tottenham move).
-He decided that he could learn the teams in the League, he would get comparisons to U.S. sports teams:
+He decided that, to learn the teams in the League, he would get comparisons to U.S. sports teams:

 Assistant coach: "Manchester United: Super-rich.
 Everybody either loves them or hates them."